-*It should be noted that not all of these resources are aligned with my truest self-- they are not all wondrously aligned with all of my politics and values, however when you are in shock or stuck in a shit hole of terrible times even one phrase that shimmers for you can be helpful.
-I am woo and witchy so some of this stuff might be pretty 'out there' while other things are very traditional.
-Lastly- my mom was Jewish my dad raised Catholic but I wasn't raised with religion.
-However I was raised to think of 'the woods as our church' when I would ask my earth loving, social justice minded mom about religion.
-When my friend Ruth and then my mom, Suzann died I craved community that had rituals and a story for what happens when we die-- something to hold tight to, something to believe in or trust.
+*It should be noted that not all of these resources are aligned with my truest self-- they are not all wondrously 'on-point' with all of my politics and values.
+However, when you are in shock or stuck in a shit hole of terrible times even one phrase that shimmers for you can be helpful.
+Lastly- my mom is Jewish, my dad was raised Catholic but I was raised without religion-- HOWEVER, when I asked my amazing and complicated parents about 'church' and 'religion' they would say 'the woods are our church.'
+When my friend Ruth and then my mom, Suzann died I craved community that had rituals and a story for what happens when we die-- something to hold on to, something to believe in or trust.
 Since I didn't have that it was lots of creating my own rituals, asking people questions (especially older folks) and going outside into nature or to the library. *I started organizing this page a year after my mom's sudden death.
 The shock has worn off and it still hurts more then anything has ever hurt but it does get easier.
 It sucks so bad but if we can heal through loss it makes us so full of magic + power and lots of joy for being alive on this earth.